Short, useful definitions to get everyone aligned in meetings.

 Cost per thousand impressions.
 Indicates media cost, not always business performance.

-Cost per acquisition/action (lead, signup, conversion).
-A performance KPI.
+Cost per acquisition/action (lead, sign-up, conversion).
+Performance KPI.

-Return on Ad Spend: attributed revenue / ad spend.
-A measure of commercial efficiency.
+Return on Ad Spend: revenue attributed / ad spend.
+Commercial effectiveness metric.

-Reach = unique people reached.
+Reach = unique individuals reached.
 Frequency = average exposures per person.

-Campaign spend/delivery pace to avoid spikes or under-delivery.
+Campaign spend/delivery pacing to avoid spikes or underdelivery.

-Controls to avoid contexts that are incompatible with the brand.
+Controls to avoid contexts incompatible with the brand.

-Probability that an impression was actually viewable on screen (per standards).
+Probability that an impression was actually viewable on screen (according to standards).

 Video completion rate.
-Useful to compare creatives and placements.
+Useful for comparing creatives and placements.

 Connected TV : inventaire TV via internet (apps, smart TVs, devices).